liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/01-beginning-android-portal-development/02-build-mobile-sdk-android.markdown

 The wizard launches and asks you to enter your project's properties.
 You must first provide the `Context` property.
 This is the context path of the Guestbook portlet's remote services.
-To view your Liferay instance's remote service context paths, navigate to [http://localhost:8080/api/jsonws](http://localhost:8080/api/jsonws).
+To view your @product@ instance's remote service context paths, navigate to [http://localhost:8080/api/jsonws](http://localhost:8080/api/jsonws).
 On the page's upper left, there's a menu for selecting the context path.
 Select